one-sketch/FLW-02.P-Unit-Project-Playlist-Heavy-/README.md

    - [x ] Look over Inspiration and Ideas
    - [x ] Fill out the Brainstorm section.
    - [x ] Fill out the Song Data section.
-4. [ ] Read through the HTML starter code to understand the organization and class names given.
+4. [x ] Read through the HTML starter code to understand the organization and class names given.
-5. [ ] Read through the JavaScript starter code to determine where each given function is declared and where each given function is called.
+5. [x ] Read through the JavaScript starter code to determine where each given function is declared and where each given function is called.
 6. [x] Declare variables for your display divs: the image url, song name, artist, and song link.
 Go back to the HTML to check that you are using the correct class names.

 ## JavaScript: Storing Song Data

-7. [ ] Create and populate an array to store your image urls.
+7. [x ] Create and populate an array to store your image urls.
 Create three more arrays.
 One to store your song names, one for the artists, and a last one for the song links.

 ## JavaScript: Loop and Display Data